 Human bodies can be fickle.
-While some work to fight germs and prevent infection, others turn on themselves at stop attacking the bacteria or viruses that keep infection at bay.
+While some bodies work to fight germs and prevent infection, others turn on themselves and stop attacking the bacteria or viruses that keep infection at bay.

-When the body has an overactive, outsized response to an infection, this is the start of sepsis.
+When a body has an overactive, outsize response to an infection, this is the start of sepsis.

 “An easy way to think about it is being poked by a sharp object and the body’s response to it being totally disproportionate to the pain,” said Sarma Velamuri, M.D.

 If not treated quickly, sepsis can cause tissue damage and organ failure, and could lead to death—sometimes in a matter of hours.
 In the United States, someone dies from sepsis every two minutes, according to the Sepsis Alliance, a sepsis advocacy organization.

 Velamuri, the founder and CEO of health care startup Luminare, is working to help hospitals better diagnose the illness so treatment can be given more quickly.
 He and his team are developing a sepsis process improvement software for hospitals that analyzes vital signs and laboratory work-ups of patients for evidence of sepsis in a matter of minutes.
 Luminare recently completed the Texas Medical Center’s TMCx accelerator program, which helps health care startups take their products from idea to commercialization.

 While on rounds, Velamuri would walk into patients’ rooms and it would be obvious to him that some had sepsis.
 So he came up with a standard of care that could be applied to every patient.

 He found there was a disconnect in information, especially during shift changes, when nurses needed to be brought up to speed on the patients who would be in their care.
 For every hour of information processing, mortality by sepsis increases by 8 percent, he said.
 Although patient information is available, it is often unclear what the information means.